PowerShellYoungTeam/VDIDiskCleanupTool/README.md

 ##ToDo
 * Planning a GUI controller function that can be used along with CLI controller Function
 * Console output needs to be clearer, also colouring text to help highlight (this can be used for GUI for consistency)

+##Issues
+* Disk size not displaying right
+* system files not being found, double check..
+* don't ask to clear empty folders (also confirm that is reading right, but does appear to be)

 This was built by me spoon feeding Github Copilot.